Piccadilly Line Tube workers balloted for strike action

 Urging RMT to continue the talks Phil O'Hare, LU's Piccadilly line manager, said: "The union has raised a number of unrelated local issues with us around the application of current LU attendance and disciplinary procedures, all of which we addressed and explained through several meetings with union representatives three months ago.

-"In addition, discussions are ongoing through the processes agreed with all unions about the nature of working facilities at the Northfields depot due to open shortly."'Too easy' to strike
+"In addition, discussions are ongoing through the processes agreed with all unions about the nature of working facilities at the Northfields depot due to open shortly."

 The balloting came as a report by the London Assembly group called for binding arbitration to curb strikes on the network.